genxium/GFoldLander/README.md

+This is the source code of our paper [A Fuel-Optimal Landing Guidance and Inverse Kinematics Coupled PID Control Solution for Power-Descent Vertical Landing in Simulation](http://arqiipubl.com/ojs/index.php/AMS_Journal/article/view/354), a copy of the paper with typo corrections is also attached in this repo.

+Regardless of many TODO items still pending in the current implementation, we decided to go open source aiming at helping people (especially students) get an easy start on this topic -- you can refer to this repo for setting up the simulation environment and our algorithm for basic closed-loop control implementation :)

+Happy simulating!

 ### Prerequisites
 Please ensure that you have python version >=3.8 but <3.11 installed (either on OSX or Windows, this is to ensure that we have same behaviour for `scipy-1.7.1` solvers).